Where Can You Find Free Scrap?

 • TV/Computer

-We’ve all been driving down the road and have seen garbage piled from homes and once in a while, there is something good buried and maybe sticking out.
+Drive around the neighborhood with your truck and a set of straps to tie down anything you see that looks to be of value.
+Once in a while, there is something good buried and maybe sticking out.
 That’s the best case and always is a welcome thing.
-We read and see pictures through emails and social media of finds that different scrappers have found and those are always the best ones.
-Freebies they call them and are immediately profitable.
+We read and see pictures through emails and social media of finds that different scrappers have found, which are always the best.
+Freebies, they call them, and are immediately profitable.

 Suggested: Check Your Local Scrap Laws